Coast Guard Defense Attorneys

 Our Coast Guard defense lawyers will carefully review every detail of your case to identify ways to fight the accusations against you.

 Coast Guard members are required to obey orders and fulfill the requirements of their assignments.
-Under Article 92 of the UCMJ, if an individual willfully disobeys orders or neglects their duties, they could be subject to severe penalties.
+Under Article 92 of the UCMJ, an individual who willfully disobeys orders or neglects their duties could be severely penalized.

 Article 92 provides that a Coast Guard member is in violation if they: